crescentrose/crescentro.se/content/posts/writing-drivers/index.md

 A couple of months ago I bought the [Nanoleaf Pegboard Desk Dock](https://nanoleaf.me/en-EU/products/pegboard-desk-dock/?size=1), the latest and greatest in USB-hub-with-RGB-LEDs-and-hooks-for-gadgets technology.
 This invention unfortunately only supports the *real gamer* operating systems of Windows and macOS, which necessitated the development of a Linux driver.

+---

-Over the past few posts I've set up a [Windows VM with USB passthrough](../windows-vm-nixos/), and attempted to [reverse-engineer the official drivers](../wireshark-usb/), only to figure out I could have [just asked the vendor](../figuring-out/) and avoided that entire process.
+Over the past few posts I've set up a [Windows VM with USB passthrough](../windows-vm-nixos/), and attempted to [reverse-engineer the official drivers](../wireshark-usb/),  As I was doing that, I also thought I'd message the vendor and ask them if they could share any specifications or docs regarding their protocol.
+To my surprise, Nanoleaf tech support responded to me within 4 hours, with a full description of the protocol that’s used both by the Desk Dock as well as their RGB strips.
+The docs mostly confirmed what I had already discovered independently, but there were a couple of other minor features as well (like power and brightness management) that I did not know about, which was helpful.

 Today, we're going to take a crack at writing a driver based on the (reverse-engineered) protocol, while also keeping [the official documentation](https://nanoleaf.atlassian.net/wiki/spaces/nlapid/pages/2615574530/Nanoleaf+USB+Lightstrip+Communication+Protocol) at hand.
 One small problem, though: I've never written a Linux device driver before, nor interacted with any USB device as anything else but a user.

----

-Whenever you have issues with a USB device, the first thing anyone online will ask you to do is to run `lsusb` to make sure that the kernel can see your device.
-Let's do that now to see what comes out.
+{% admonition(title="Skip to the good part?") %}
+Lots of yapping ahead.
+If you just want to see the code, [click here](#writing-a-basic-driver).
+{% end %}

+## Starting from scratch

+Most Linux distros ship with [`lsusb`](https://www.man7.org/linux/man-pages/man8/lsusb.8.html), a simple utility that will enumerate all USB devices connected to the system.
+Since I had no clue where to start from, I figured I might as well run this to see if the device appears in the listing.

 ```
 $ lsusb